prasannathapa/HashDB/README.md

 Traditionally, databases use B/B+ trees for efficient data retrieval, which provides good speed and handles high volumes of data effectively.
 HashDB, on the other hand, utilizes hash-based indexing instead of traditional B-tree indexing.
 This approach sacrifices the ability to iterate over the dataset in sorted order but achieves extremely fast data iteration without regard to order.

+## Purpose

+HashDB sacrifices features like sorted iteration and complex indexing (e.g., B/B+ trees) for O(1) lookup performance, making it ideal for scenarios where speed and simplicity in key-value data operations are paramount.

 ### Features

 - **O(1) Fast Lookup**: Achieves O(1) lookup time for retrieving data, which is faster compared to traditional databases like LMDB or Redis that typically operate with O(log(n)) lookup.